COMPSCI 611 - Advanced Algorithms

 Violating any of the following rules risks an automatic F. Ask if you’re unsure about any of the policies.

 - Homework: Collaborating with at most three other students on homework is allowed, and you must mention who you worked with.
+Each student must write their solutions independently.
 You are not allowed to use material from the web (or any material except that listed on the course page) or discuss the homework with anyone outside your collaboration group (aside from the instructor or TA).

 - Quizzes: No collaboration is allowed!
 However, you can consult course material.